Edmund I, King of the English

 Edmund and his first wife Ælfgifu had two sons:

 Shortly after he became king, Edmund faced several military threats.
 He lost Northumbria but in 844, he successfully regained the land.
-In 945, Edmund conquered Strathclyde and then ceded the territory to Malcolm I, King of Scots in order to secure him as an ally.
+In 945, Edmund conquered Strathclyde and ceded the territory to Malcolm I, King of Scots to secure him as an ally.
 Having regained territory and being recognized as overlord of the Welsh and Scots kings and princes, Edmund now seemed to have a successful reign ahead of him.

 Murder of Edmund I; Credit – Wikipedia